overciuc/final_project_upleveled/README.md

 **Single review page:**
 For the new review user needs to select a district for which this review will be made.
 Street name and house number are optional.
 Use slider to set the rating from 1-10 on the 8 provided criterias.
 Writting a comment for each criteria is optional, but greately appreciated.
-The street name and house number will converted to latitude and longitude using Geocoding.
+The street name and house number will converted to latitude and longitude using a Geocoding API.
 Once the review is saved, it will appear on the user reviews page and as a marker on the map.
 ![6 review_screen](https://user-images.githubusercontent.com/81855159/126961056-a621111f-f79b-4b54-95a3-509d904c6529.png)